MicrosoftDocs/architecture-center/docs/example-scenario/azure-virtual-desktop/azure-virtual-desktop-multi-region-bcdr-content.md

 Because of the possible combinations of types, replication options, service capabilities, and availability restrictions in some regions, the [Cloud Cache](/fslogix/cloud-cache-resiliency-availability-cncpt) component from [FSLogix](/fslogix/overview) is recommended to be used instead of storage-specific replication mechanisms.

-OneDrive isn't considered in this context.
+OneDrive isn't covered in this article.
 For more information on redundancy and high-availability, see [SharePoint and OneDrive data resiliency in Microsoft 365](/compliance/assurance/assurance-sharepoint-onedrive-data-resiliency).

 For the remainder of this article, you're going to learn about solutions for the two different Virtual Desktop host pool types.
 There are also observations provided so that you can compare this architecture with other solutions: